 Ethnic Nose Issues and Concerns

-When Rhinoplasty surgery was originally developed, it was based around features and characteristics of the traditional Caucasian nose.
+was originally developed, it was based on features and characteristics of the traditional Caucasian nose.
 The fact that most patients were Caucasian was probably the reason behind developing the procedure to primarily suit their aesthetic and cosmetic needs.
-However, times have changed and with globalisation has arrived the development of specialised niche surgery and better technology.
+However, times have changed.

-Ethnic Nose procedures have become more accessible, and social perception changed in a positive manner.
-Today, a nose job is not a taboo, and more and more women & men decide to undergo rhinoplasty.
-Non-Caucasian women are among them, especially ladies of the Middle Eastern and Asian descent in Australia.
-As the demand for nose jobs has increased, so did the need to ensure the procedure perfectly accommodates the specific needs of each ethnicity.
+Ethnic Nose procedures have become more accessible, and social perception changed.
+Plastic and cosmetic surgery is not as taboo as it used to be.
+As the demand for Nose Surgeries has increased, so needs to ensure the procedure accommodates the specific needs of each ethnicity.

-In other words, ethnic rhinoplasty usually addresses concerns and issues involving a wide bridge, wide tip, flat or poorly defined tip, plunging tip that worsens with smile, wide nostril base, asymmetry, or crookedness, a nose too close to the upper lip, low bridge.
-Blocked breathing in conjunction with crookedness or other external imperfections can also be also addressed with ethnic septorhinoplasty.
+Ethnic Rhinoplasty usually addresses concerns and issues involving a wide bridge, wide tip, flat or undefined tip, wide nostril base, asymmetry, crookedness, a nose too close to the upper lip, or a low bridge.
+Blocked breathing in conjunction with crookedness or other external imperfections can also be addressed with ethnic Septo-Rhinoplasty.

-The benefits of ethnic rhinoplasty include improved self-confidence and positive self-image.
+The reasons for ethnic rhinoplasty include altered self-esteem and positive self-image.
 However, the procedure may also cause identity issues for ethnic patients and their near relatives.
-These issues often worsen in the absence of an expert surgeon’s skills to achieve the goals of an ethnic nose job without affecting other ethnicity-related facial features.
+These issues often worsen in the absence of a Skilled surgeon’s skills to achieve the goals of an ethnic nose job without affecting other ethnicity-related facial features.

-Ideal proportions of the Ethnic Nose – matching the face
+Proportions of the Ethnic Nose – Aesthetic Ideal

 Research studies show that facial proportions are not an indicator of beauty, but they can help a surgeon to plan the treatment approach.
 Of course, the facial proportions are used in conjunction with other techniques.